 My name is Tyler Barr and I am in the final month of my PhD, at the University of Leeds.
 My PhD research is supervised by Professor Graham Cook and Dr Fiona Errington-Mais.
-My interest in A disease where cells divide and grow uncontrollably and can spread to other areas of the body. immunotherapy research was first sparked after I completed my MSc in Molecular Medicine.
+My interest in cancer immunotherapy research was first sparked after I completed my MSc in Molecular Medicine.
 Having lost a wonderful friend, Will, to Ewing sarcoma in 2015, when a PhD studentship was advertised investigating immunotherapies for Ewing sarcoma, it seemed it was meant to be.
 I applied and was successful.
 In this short blog, I hope to explain a little about my PhD research, and how this will be expanded into osteosarcoma (OS).

 My PhD research investigated the use of oncolytic viruses (OV) for the treatment of Ewing sarcoma (a type of bone cancer).
 Oncolytic ‘cancer busting’ viruses are a type of immunotherapy.
-They can kill cancer cells directly and by activating the body’s A system in the body that fights infection. to fight cancer.
+They can kill cancer cells directly and by activating the body’s immune system to fight cancer.

-We used A mass of cells that are growing where they shouldn’t be.
-Tumours can be benign or malignant.
-Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread. cells grown in the lab to test how effective OVs are at killing the Ewing sarcoma cells directly.
+We used tumour cells grown in the lab to test how effective OVs are at killing the Ewing sarcoma cells directly.
 We also extracted immune cells (commonly known as white blood cells) from blood collected through blood donation.
 Then we looked at how well the OVs could activate these immune cells and help tumour cell killing.
 This research is in its early stages, but these steps are essential for any further progression.
 In future years, they could be potentially used in clinical trials.

 Investigating oncolytic viruses in osteosarcoma